Resource-efficient linear-optical generation of GHZ-like states: Introduction

 \section{Introduction}

-Photonic platform is one of the leading route of quantum information processing because interference, detection, and feed-forward can be realized with mature linear-optical hardware.
-In particular, it is now widely regarded as a promising route to demonstrating quantum advantage \cite{Aaronson_2013, Zhong_2020, Sund_2024}.
-Several quantum computing architectures tailored to discrete photons propagating through linear-optical interferometers and being measured have been proposed \cite{Browne_2005, Kieling_2007, Gimeno-Segovia_2015, Bartolucci_2023}, including the fusion-based quantum computing (FBQC) model \cite{Bartolucci_2023, Bombin_2023, Litinski_2022, Avanesov_2025}.
+Photonic quantum information processing is a leading approach to scalable quantum technologies because single photons are naturally suited to low noise transmission, long distance networking, and high fidelity manipulation with mature linear-optical components, detectors, and feedforward electronics.
+In particular, linear-optical platforms have emerged as a strong candidate for fault-tolerant architectures and for near-term demonstrations of quantum advantage \cite{Aaronson_2013, Zhong_2020, Sund_2024}.
+Several computational models tailored to photons propagating through interferometers and measured at the output have been developed \cite{Browne_2005, Kieling_2007, Gimeno-Segovia_2015, Bartolucci_2023}, including fusion-based quantum computing (FBQC) \cite{Bartolucci_2023, Bombin_2023, Litinski_2022, Avanesov_2025}.

-To realize FBQC, one must impart a preliminary large network of entangled qubits even before initiating the actual programmable quantum computation.
-Useful photon entanglement can be generated through photon interactions, either via matter-mediated processes \cite{Lim_2009, Gimeno-Segovia_2019, Dhara_2022, Hilaire_2023, Wein_2024, Petterson_2025, Aqua_2025}, or by partially measuring freely interfering photons \cite{Knill_2001, Knill_2002, Browne_2005}.
-This paper focuses on the latter approach, which underpins measurement-induced entanglement generation.

-Realizing FBQC requires generating a seed entangled photon states, with Greenberger-Horne-Zeilinger (GHZ) states -- maximally entangled multipartite states -- serving as critical resources for universal photonic quantum computation.
-Yet producing them with high efficiency remains challenging due to the probabilistic nature of linear-optical operations, detector loss, and rapidly growing resource overheads with target size.
-Our primary motivation is to improve methods for creating resource states for FBQC.

-Heralded entangled state generation is a key criterion for robustness against photon losses \cite{Forbes_2025}.
-Recent experimental demonstrations of heralded 2- and 3-qubit photonic entangled states \cite{Skryabin_2025, Chen_2024} have largely been guided by proposals derived from numerical optimization of Fock space states transformation \cite{Fldzhyan_2021, Fldzhyan_2023, Gubarev_2020, Gubarev_2021, Chernikov_2023, Hartnett_2025}.
-While these numerical methods produce highly efficient protocols, they often do not scale well to larger photon numbers.
-This underscores the importance of proposing architectures that support the systematic generation of entangled states at scale \cite{Bartolucci_2021, Paesani_2021, Pankovich_2024, Bhatti_2025}.

-The primate-based fusion framework and the bleeding technique introduced by Bartolucci \textit{et al.} \cite{Bartolucci_2021}, have made significant progress by using intermediate entangled states (called ``primates") that are progressively fused to produce arbitrarily large entangled states.
-However, these methods typically assume fixed entanglement parameters, limiting their adaptability for generating non-maximally entangled or tunable target states.
-This limitation motivates the development of more flexible strategies.

-In this work, we extend the primate fusion technique of \cite{Bartolucci_2021} to develop a framework for generating GHZ-like states with variable entanglement.
-Unlike prior approaches that focus on maximally entangled states, our method incorporates non-maximally entangled primate states in intermediate steps, leading to reduced photon resource costs --- even when the target is a maximally entangled GHZ state --- without sacrificing generation probability.
-The photon resource cost we consider is defined as the average number of photons required to produce a single target state.